AUTHOR GUIDELINES

 -

-- All citations and references must follow the MLA style.
+- All citations and references must follow MLA style

-- The Works Cited section must be in alphabetical order and formatted according to MLA 9th edition.
-Examples:
+- The Works Cited section must be in alphabetical order and formatted according to MLA 9th edition

 – Book: Smith, John.
 Jain Ethics and Contemporary Society.
 Springer, 2020.